BatataNatna/Deep_Fake_project_2024/README.md

 - set the default branch to "dev"
 - meeting Carlos Sureda with Rym and Mike disussing the accuracy of our project.
 - REMOVED branch "mike" due to beeing useless.

+28/10/2023
+- Mike Pushed the report "interpretability of models using SHAP"